goostengine/goost/README.md

   especially when those limitations can be mitigated on the module level without having to maintain a custom version of the engine.

-### Non-goals
+### Non-goals 🌒
-- solving domain-specific problems.
-Consider contributing to a project such as [Godot Node Extensions](https://github.com/godot-extended-libraries/godot-next) instead.
+- solving project-specific problems, consider alternative projects such as [Godot Node Extensions](https://github.com/godot-extended-libraries/godot-next) instead.
-- collecting arbitrary community C++ modules for the sake of it, unless a module provides common enough functionality which would be useful to a good chunk of users.
+- collecting arbitrary community C++ modules for the sake of it, unless a module provides common enough functionality useful to a good chunk of users.

 ---

-### Community channels
+### Community channels 🎭

 Join [#goost](https://discord.gg/w6jBZnG) Discord channel at the [GEL](https://github.com/godot-extended-libraries) Discord server for discussion